cfsengineering/CEASIOMpy/CONTRIBUTING.md

 #### Installation issues

-If you have some trouble to install CEASIOMpy on your computer, please use the [Github Discussion page](https://github.com/cfsengineering/CEASIOMpy/discussions/categories/installation-issues).
-If your problem is something that could be reproduce it will be transformed into a an issues.
+If you have some trouble to install CEASIOMpy on your computer, please use the following [Github Discussion page](https://github.com/cfsengineering/CEASIOMpy/discussions/categories/installation-issues).
+If your problem is something that could be reproduce it will be transformed into an issues.

 ## Development guidelines

-### Git/Github
+### Git / Github

 If you want participate to development of CEASIOMpy, it is a good thing if you have a basic understanding of how the version control system [Git](https://git-scm.com/) and the Github platform work.